Wanting to transfer

 2. Steps to Take Before Entering the NCAA Transfer Portal

-Before making a final decision, follow these steps:
+Before you make a final decision, follow these steps:

 3. Entering the NCAA Transfer Portal